-The accompanying unaudited consolidated balance sheet as of December 31, 2008, unaudited consolidated statements of operations for the three months ended December 31, 2008 and 2007 and the unaudited statements of cash flows for the three months ended December 31, 2008 and 2007 have been prepared in accordance with generally accepted accounting principles for interim financial information.
+The accompanying unaudited consolidated financial statements have been prepared in accordance with generally accepted accounting principles for interim financial information.
 Accordingly, they do not include all of the information and notes required by generally accepted accounting principles for complete financial statements.
 In the opinion of management, all adjustments, consisting of normal, recurring adjustments, considered necessary for a fair presentation have been included.
 The information disclosed in the notes to the consolidated financial statements for these periods is unaudited.
-Operating results for the three-months ended December 31, 2008 are not necessarily indicative of the results that may be expected for the year ending September 30, 2009 or any future period.
+Operating results for the three months ended December 31, 2009 are not necessarily indicative of the results that may be expected for the year ending September 30, 2010 or any future period.